RHCHP Degree and Certificate Offerings

 The School of Pharmacy was granted full accreditation by the Accreditation Council for Pharmacy Education (ACPE) in summer 2013.
 The inaugural class matriculated in fall 2009.

-The Doctor of Pharmacy curriculum is a four-year professional program leading to a Doctor of Pharmacy (Pharm.D.) degree.
-Prior to entry into the Doctor of Pharmacy program, students must complete a minimum of two years (72 semester hours) of pre-professional coursework.
-The two-year pre-pharmacy curriculum, together with the four-year professional pharmacy curriculum, will provide students with the training and knowledge necessary to provide the highest level of pharmacy care.
+The Doctor of Pharmacy curriculum is a nine-semester professional program leading to a Doctor of Pharmacy (Pharm.D.) degree.
+Prior to entry into the Doctor of Pharmacy program, students must complete a minimum of 49 semester hours of pre-professional coursework; although a minimum of 72 semester hours is necessary to qualify for financial aid for the PharmD program.
+The pre-pharmacy curriculum and financial aid qualifying hours of credit can usually be completed with two years of undergraduate coursework.
+The two-year pre-pharmacy curriculum, together with the nine-semesters of professional pharmacy curriculum, will provide students with the training and knowledge necessary to provide the highest level of pharmacy care.

 Note: For additional program information and a complete list of pre-pharmacy courses, please consult the Regis Doctor of Pharmacy website at www.regis.edu/pharmd.